Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: The Main Theorem

-Theorem \ref{thm: main} for the case of the exclusion process was proved in \cite{FUY96}*{Theorem 4.1}, for the case of the generalized exclusion process in \cite{KL99}*{Theorem 4.14}, and for the case of lattice gas with energy in \cite{N03}.
+We remark that we do not need to assume that the weight is reversible for the measure $\mu$.
+Actually, we prove the result by reducing the proof to the trivial weight $r_{e} \equiv 1$.
+Theorem \ref{thm: main} for the case of the exclusion process was proved in \cite{FUY96}*{Theorem 4.1}, for the generalized exclusion process in \cite{KL99}*{Theorem 4.14} with a specific choice of $\nu$, for the two-species exclusion process with one-conserved quantity in \cite{Sas10}, and for the lattice gas with energy in \cite{N03}.
 Our result generalizes such results to general irreducibly quantified interactions satisfying the spectral gap estimate.
+In particular, our result holds for the case of the multi-species exclusion process whose space of conserved quantities is multi-dimensional and its dimension can be arbitrary large.